-- Fill a quart-size Mason jar one-third full with unrefined, natural salt.
+1. Fill a quart-size mason jar one-third full with unrefined, natural salt.

-Add a half teaspoon of Sole to an 8-oz. glass of filtered water (this can be warm water) each morning, before breakfast.
-Taste the Sole — if it tastes salty (like you would expect saltwater to taste), then it is the perfect amount for you.
+Add half a teaspoon of Sole to an eight-ounce glass of filtered water (this can be warm water) each morning, before breakfast.
+Taste the Sole — if it tastes salty (like you would expect it to), then it is the perfect amount for you.

 If it tastes too salty, dilute with plain, filtered water until it tastes just right.
 If it does not taste salty enough, add some more Sole until the balance is right.
 You have to trust your senses on this one — your body knows best!
 The amount you need may vary each day.